clundstedt225/Asteroids247/README.md

 # MonoGame Asteroids
-This was a final personal capstone project for AGGP 247 (Math & Physics for Game Programmers)
+This was a final personal capstone project for AGGP 247 - Math & Physics for Game Programmers at NHTI

 For our final project, we were allowed to choose a simple game to recreate.
 This allowed us to apply what we had learned in the course on our own.
 For my project I chose to recreate the classic Atari